City Trees Program

 - All registrants will be notified of their status by March 22 and further details on the process will be provided at that time.

 - Some Minneapolis businesses and non-profits qualify for free trees.
 To learn more, visit the Minneapolis Green Business page.

 Plant a tree.
 Healthy trees look beautiful in your neighborhood, increase property values, help clean the air you breathe, absorb carbon dioxide, save on your energy bills with strategic planting, keep the city cooler in the summer, provide homes for wildlife and help manage stormwater.

 Since 2006, the City of Minneapolis has funded the City Trees program, a low-cost way to help build the city's tree canopy.
 Trees are available for Minneapolis residents, businesses, and nonprofits.

-In the past six years, the City Trees program planted more than 7,500 trees in Minneapolis, an accomplishment made possible through the hard work of Tree Trust staff and volunteers.
+The City Trees program has planted more than 10,000 trees in Minneapolis, an accomplishment made possible through the hard work of Tree Trust staff and volunteers.